 - wait and see- if no further boils occur within 6 months then it is probable that the MRSA has been eliminated

-- get re-tested for MRSA colonisation- this is done by taking a further swabs (nose, perianal, throat) for culture.
+- healthcare staff should get re-tested for MRSA colonisation- please follow the instructions given to you.
+Re-testing is done by taking a further swabs (nose, perianal, throat) for culture.
 If you remain colonised, then you are likely to remain at risk of further boils.
 However the improvement in your skin care may be sufficient to prevent further trouble.
 One can either repeat the decolonisation process or wait and see.

 - continue intermittent antiseptic body washes or bleach baths 1-2 times per week to prevent further infections (not always effective however)